About

 The name of this project comes from John Herrick, campus planner of Ohio State from 1956 to 1967.
 Herrick compiled documentation of every single building on campus, knowledge that is preserved to this day on Ohio State websites.
 "The Herrick archives...present what is likely the most complete record of a university campus to be found anywhere in the world."
 (2005 School of Architecture memo)

-In his spirit I sought to document every interesting building that is or ever was on campus, explain their history, and give my sardonic takes on the architecture or general contributions to campus in a way that’s more accessible to the average college student (so a more Gen-Z perspective).
+In his spirit I sought to document every building that is or ever was on campus, explain their history, and give my sardonic takes on the architecture or general contributions to campus in a way that’s reasonably accessible to the average college student (so a more Gen-Z perspective).
 Since I have concluded my campus architecture survey, I have expanded to buildings I find interesting elsewhere.

 Who/what is herr2ck?